foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/target-options.md

 | `em4_fpuda`  | Y                | Y        | Y        | Y                  | Y           | `wlh1`          | `fpuda`  |          |          |          |
 | `quarkse_em` | Y                | Y        | Y        | Y                  | Y           | `wlh2`          | `quark`  |          | Y        | Y        |

-The above `-mcpu` values correspond to specific ARC EM Processor templates presented in the ARChitect tool.
+The above `-mcpu` values correspond to specific ARC EM processor templates presented in the ARChitect tool.
-It should be noted however that some ARC features are not currently supported in the GNU toolchain, for example DSP instruction support.
+It should be noted however that some ARC features are not currently supported in the GNU toolchain, for example DSP instructions.

 * `-mcpu=em` doesn't correspond to any specific template, it simply defines the base ARC EM configuration without any optional instructions.
 * `-mcpu=em_mini` is same as `em`, but uses reduced register file with only 16 core registers.
 * `-mcpu=em4` is a base ARC EM core configuration with `-mcode-density` option.
 It corresponds to the following ARC EM templates in ARChitect: `em4_mini`, `em4_sensor`, `em4_ecc`, `em6_mini`, `em5d_mini`, `em5d_mini_v3`, `em5d_nrg`, `em7d_nrg`, `em9d_mini`.
-Note that those mini templates have a reduced core register file, but `-mcpu=em4` doesn't enable this feature.
+Note that some of those mini templates have a reduced core register file, but `-mcpu=em4` doesn't enable this feature.
 * `-mcpu=arcem` doesn't correspond to any specific template, it is a legacy flag preserved for compatibility with older GNU toolchain versions, where `-mcpu` used to select only a CPU family, while optional features were enabled